-If have had Windows 10 for long time, you likely have found some of these default apps very useful and might be using very often.
-While you can pin your favorite apps to the taskbar or create app shortcuts on desktop for quick access, some of you might want to launch apps with keyboard shortcuts.
+If you have had Windows 10 for a long time, you likely have found some of these default apps handy and might be using very often.
+While you can pin your favorite apps to the taskbar or create app shortcuts on the desktop for quick access, some of you might want to launch apps with keyboard shortcuts.

 If, in case, you are not sure how to create desktop shortcuts to apps and set keyboard shortcuts to them, follow given below directions.